zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 ## **STEP 1:** Merge Content from Git Before you Start Editing your Content
-Everday before you start editing your content, ensure to do a Merge.
+Everyday before you start editing your content, ensure to do a Merge.

 To merge content:
 1. Start your **GitHub Desktop** client.